- Do you have any rules I have to follow?

 Stereotypical perspectives about other cultures and their people disappeared, and we learned a lot of new things.
 What was learned and experienced in one year of travel was so rich that you could compare it to fulfilling a whole education.
 From the beginning the students and teachers at the DRH slept, ate and shared their life with the local people wherever they went.

-There are between 10 and 25 people in each team.
+There are normally between 5 and 15 people in each team.

 Yes, you are welcome to do that.
 CICD is never closed.

-The Fighting with The Poor teams are 24 or 18 months.
-You can read more details here about the structure, elements and starting dates of the programmes:
+There are 4 different programmes: 2 Fighting with The Poor teams (24 or 18 months), the Development Instructor in Action team (12 months) and the Climate Activist for India team (5 months).
+You can read more details about the structure, elements and starting dates of the programmes here